Budgeting for a Vape Detector in Your District

-Begin with the problem, not the product
+Begin with the issue, not the product

-Mapping where vape detection really belongs
+Mapping where vape detection truly belongs

 Understanding the real cost of a vape detector system